Powerlearnproject/se-assignment-day-2-git-and-github-daretechie/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+**Answer: **
+Version control is a system that tracks changes to files over time, allowing multiple people to collaborate on a project without overwriting each other's work.
+GitHub is a popular tool for version control because it provides a platform for hosting Git repositories, enhancing collaboration, code sharing etc. maintaining project integrity by keeping a complete history of changes, enabling the recovery of previous versions, maintaining the merging of contributions from different team members.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+**Answer:**
+1. Sign in to your GitHub account.
+2. Click "New Repository" from the dashboard.
+3. Name the repository and add a description (optional).
+4. Choose visibility: Public (anyone can see) or Private (restricted access).
+5. Initialize with a README, .gitignore, or license (optional).
+6. Click "Create repository" to finalize.
+Note: Important decisions include repository name, visibility, and whether to initialize with files like a README.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?